sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 ::: notes
 - Top priority: every formula in the spreadsheets needs to be documented
 - Every formula needs valid and invalid examples (to know when to fail)
-- Add information about the spreadsheed version (file version), the cell location, all precedents and dependents
+- Add information about the spreadsheet version (file version), the cell location, all precedents and dependents
 - When possible link to Jupiter notebook example
 :::